tripleten-com/se-quotes-api/README.md

 [
   {
     "id": 1,
-    "quote": "Life is what happens when you're busy making other plans.", "author": "John Lennon"
+    "quote": "Life is not measured by the number of breaths we take, but by the moments that take our breath away.", "author": "Maya Angelou"
-  },
+  }

   // ... more quotes
 ]